Sydney Cove West Archaeological Precinct: Commissariat Stores buildings, 1810 and 1812 to 1939

 The 1810 waterfront building was a four-storey stone building, built from cut blocks of sandstone immediately adjacent to the original shoreline by convict labour.
 It was designed by Joseph Foveaux and built in 1809 following the previous year's Rum Rebellion.
 The shallow, U-shaped building had two short wings projecting to the east (the waterfront) from the main building.
 The wings enclosed a stone paved quay where ships anchored.
 The two wings had large openings on their eastern facades (that faced the waterfront) each with a cats eye fixed beneath the roof line for loading goods into the warehouse.
 The hipped roof, was initially shingle or clay-tiled but later re-clad with corrugated iron.
 The warehouse was timber floored.

-The 1812 George Street building was constructed as the provision store, granary and office for the Commissariat nder Governor Lachlan Macquarie's authority, also using convict labour.
+The 1812 George Street building was constructed as the provision store, granary and office for the Commissariat under Governor Lachlan Macquarie's authority, also using convict labour.
 Between 1830 and 1831 the building was extended and a new boundary wall was built on the north side of the enlarged store.
 In 1836 the Ordnance Department was established in the colony and assigned the George Street Commissariat Store building which becomes known as the Ordnance Stores.
 Convict masons who constructed the Commissariat Stores carved their initials into each of the sandstone blocks used in the buildings.
-Both Commissariat Stores buildings were demolished in 1939 to make way for the new Maritime Services Board building (constructed 1946-52), now part of the Museum of Contemporary Art Australia.
+Both Commissariat Stores buildings were demolished in 1939 to make way for the new Maritime Services Board building (constructed 1946–52), now part of the Museum of Contemporary Art Australia.

-A intense public effort to preserve the two buildings failed, but later helped inspire the formation of the National Trust of Australia.
+An intense public effort to preserve the two buildings failed, but later helped inspire the formation of the National Trust of Australia.
 Some of the remaining blocks from the two buildings were reused in other buildings throughout The Rocks.